sadjordan/Skylight/README.md

 - Reform playlists
     - A single master folder of songs
     - Metadata of songs stored in the .db
-    - Playlist information stored in strings in .txt structured like <1,18,19, ...>
+    - Playlist information stored in database entries structured like <1,18,19, ...> (the numbers being pk's of the songs)
     - Create, delete playlists
     - Method to add new songs externally added to the database
     - Add a new column, "date added" to the database.